Curtarolo

 • Professor in the Thomas Lord Department of Mechanical Engineering and Materials Science

-• Director of the Center for Autonomous Materials Design
+• Director of the Center for Extreme Materials

 • Professor in the Department of Electrical and Computer Engineering